-^{}This table and the information therein is being furnished but not filed.
+\This table and the information therein is being furnished but not filed.

 The table below includes the non-U.S. GAAP operating performance measure of EBITDA.
-For a definition of EBITDA and a reconciliation to net income calculated and presented in accordance with U. S. GAAP, please see "Non-GAAP Financial Measures" immediately below.
+For a definition of EBITDA and a reconciliation to net income calculated and presented in accordance with accounting principles generally accepted in the United States ("U.S. GAAP"), please see "Non-U.S. GAAP Financial Measures" immediately below.